AmadeusITGroup/odyssey-reactive-messaging/README.md

 `business-app`: This is an example of a business application using the framework.

 `jmh`: First basic jmh performance tests to get an idea of the CDI implementation impact.

+`rm-ext`: Quarkus extension to implement the framework.

+`quarkus-app`: Quarkus application similar to `business-app` but for Quarkus (both might be merged one day).

 ### How to build & run